-- 1. Review and evaluate the fiscal implications of all activities, policies and procedures of the Society. - 2.
-Develop and recommend long-term objectives and goals for the Society. - 3.
-Analyze the financial situation of the Society and develop a long-term financial plan. - Consult with the Executive Secretary and develop recommendations for the budget, financial reserves, investments, and active and sustaining membership dues. - 5.
-Annually review honoraria given to the Proceedings Editor, Communications Editor, and for the Secretary-Treasurer and bring their recommendation to the Board of Directors.
+- 1. Review and evaluate the fiscal implications of all activities, policies and procedures of the Society. - Develop and recommend long-term objectives and goals for the Society. - 3.
+Analyze the financial situation of the Society and develop a long-term financial plan, including investment strategy. - 4.
+Consult with the Executive Secretary and develop recommendations for the budget, financial reserves, investments, and active and sustaining membership dues. - 5.
+Consult with the NCWSS financial advisor on investment plan and provide updates to the NCWSS Executive Secretary and NCWSS Board of Directors - 6.
+Annually review honoraria given to the Proceedings Editor, Communications Editor, and for the Secretary-Treasurer and bring their recommendation to the Board of Directors. - 7.
 The Secretary-Treasurer shall be the Chairperson of this Committee.